billbuchanan/csn09112/week02_ids/lab/README.md

 ## Setting up the network
-In this lab, we will connect multiple firewalls to the main gateway and be able to complete the challenges in Table 1.
+In this lab, we will connect our firewall to the main gateway and be able to complete the challenges in Table 1.
 You will be given two things:

 Group Number: